Mentana

 Mentana is a town and comune, former bishopric and present Latin Catholic titular see in the Metropolitan City of Rome, Lazio, central Italy.
 It is located 29 km north-east of Rome and has a population of about 23,000.

 History

-Mentana's name in ancient times was Nomentum, to which the Via Nomentana led from Rome.
+Mentana is a town located in the region of Lazio in central Italy.
+The town's name in ancient times was Nomentum, to which the Via Nomentana led from Rome.
 According to Livy, the town was part of the Latin League, which went to war with Rome during the reign of Rome's king Lucius Tarquinius Priscus.
 Nomentum was one of a number of towns captured by Tarquinius.

 It was a Latin town, but was considered by some to be Sabine, and, like Fidenae and Ficulea, was excluded from the first region by Augustus, who made the Anio river its northern boundary.
 The city was part of the League defeated by Rome in the Battle of Lake Regillus, and was captured definitively in 338 BC.